johnpenny/homebridge.owntone.virtualradio/README.md

 # Homebridge – OwnTone – Virtual Radio

+## IMPORTANT
+If the plugin has stopped working with the example BBC playlist it will be because after September 2023 the BBC has changed its radio streaming service.
+You do NOT need to update the npm package, simply replace the playlists in OwnTone with the new ones in this repo.

 ## What Does It Do?
 - It creates virtual 'Radio' devices that can be placed in appropriate rooms, and activated via Siri
     - It links these radio devices to the OwnTone compatible outputs you desire